jayasava/Retail-Stores-Datawarehouse-Design/README.md

 # Retail-Stores-Datawarehouse-Design
-Inspired from Ralph Kimball Datawarehouse kit
+(Inspired and followed Ralph Kimball Datawarehouse kit)

 ### 1. Point of Sales(POS) system:
 The Operational system of Retail system is Transaction based and on scanning the barcode of products, following details are captured.